borgbackup/borg/docs/faq.rst

 How can I backup huge file(s) over a unstable connection?
 ---------------------------------------------------------

-This is not a problem any more.
+This is not a problem anymore.

 For more details, see :ref:`checkpoints_parts`.

 How can I restore huge file(s) over an unstable connection?
 -----------------------------------------------------------

-If you can not manage to extract the whole big file in one go, you can extract all the part files and manually concatenate them together.
+If you cannot manage to extract the whole big file in one go, you can extract all the part files and manually concatenate them together.

 For more details, see :ref:`checkpoints_parts`.